wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/1-introduction.md

 A typical use case of Power Apps portals is to extend functionality from the Dynamics 365 first-party applications to internal and external audiences.
 The portal templates based on Dynamics 365 apps offer built-in functionality to these audiences by adding features like case lifecycle, knowledge article access, partner opportunity management, and so on.

-Power App portals also can extend applications built on the Common Data Service (CDS) and surface the data and business logic and make them available on your portal to an external audience, based on user permissions.
+Power App portals also can extend applications built on the Common Data Service and surface the data and business logic and make them available on your portal to an external audience, based on user permissions.

 Consider the following scenarios: